-This policy document provides coverage criteria for prenatal or pregnancy loss diagnostic testing, and does not address the use of conventional chromosome analysis, CMA, or FISH for preimplantation genetic testing or the evaluation of suspected chromosome abnormalities in the postnatal period.
+This policy document provides criteria for prenatal or pregnancy loss diagnostic testing, and does not address the use of conventional chromosome analysis, CMA, or FISH for preimplantation genetic testing or the evaluation of suspected chromosome abnormalities in the postnatal period.
 Please refer to:

-- Genetic Testing: Noninvasive Prenatal Screening (NIPS) for coverage criteria related to prenatal cell-free DNA screening tests. - Genetic Testing: Prenatal and Preconception Carrier Screening for coverage criteria related to carrier screening for genetic disorders. - Genetic Testing: Preimplantation Genetic Testing for coverage criteria related to genetic testing of embryos prior to in vitro fertilization. - Genetic Testing: Multisystem Inherited Disorders, Intellectual Disability and Developmental Delay for coverage criteria related to suspected chromosome abnormalities in the postnatal period. - Genetic Testing: General Approach to Genetic Testing for coverage criteria related to prenatal diagnostic or pregnancy loss genetic testing that is not specifically discussed in this or other non-general policies.
+• Genetic Testing: Noninvasive Prenatal Screening (NIPS) for criteria related to prenatal cell-free DNA screening tests.

+- Genetic Testing: Prenatal and Preconception Carrier Screening for criteria related to carrier screening for genetic disorders. - Genetic Testing: Preimplantation Genetic Testing for criteria related to genetic testing of embryos prior to in vitro fertilization. - Genetic Testing: Multisystem Inherited Disorders, Intellectual Disability and Developmental Delay for criteria related to suspected chromosome abnormalities in the postnatal period. - Genetic Testing: General Approach to Genetic and Molecular Testing for criteria related to prenatal diagnostic or pregnancy loss genetic testing that is not specifically discussed in this or other non-general policies.